ToyotaLee2008/Paid-Prediction-Analysis-of-SLG-Multiplayer-Online-Mobile-Games/README.md

 - Prediction Type: Regression
 - Algorithms involved: linear regression, logistic regression, random forest, GBDT

 Reminder: Because the data come from China company, there are some Chinese in our project which cannot translate to English directly.
+The original data(800+mb) is too big to upload